-Early Childhood Literacy & Numeracy (Montessori Maths & Language)
+Early Childhood Literacy and Numeracy (Montessori Maths and Language)

 - Award Achieved: QQI Level 6 component Certificate in Early Childhood Literacy & Numeracy (6N1935).